veerupandey/abalone_age_classification/docs/README.md

 make all # to reproduce the analysis end to end
 ```

 Individual steps can also be executed using `make` command.
 For example - following command runs `data_download.py` script and save the output file to disk.
+To see all the targets/steps, please refer the `Makefile`.

 ```bash
 make data/raw/abalone.data